yaskovdev/blog/posts/time-zones-explained.md

 But that's not enough again.
 Imagine the City ABC.
 It is located in such place that it is conveinent to use UTC+3:00 as the time zone.
 The mayor of the city changed.
 The new mayor likes even numbers more, so he decided to change the time zone from UTC+3:00 to UTC+4:00.
 Noone could stop him from doing this, cause he's a mayor.

 But as a result, our simple model with offsets does not work anymore.
 Now a time zone is not only current offset, but also all previous offsets.
 Other words, now a time zone also includes the history of the changes.
-We can now think about time zone as clock + table with changes, something like this:
+Now time zone is not only the clock, but also the table with changes which looks somehow like this:

 Offset  |Valid until
 --------|-----------------------
-UTC+3:00|20.08.2017 00:00:00 UTC
+UTC+3:00|20.08.2017 00:00 UTC
 UTC+4:00|n/a (still valid)

 Do we need to keep all this historical data?
 Yes.
 Even to answer a simple question "How many seconds ago the event happened?" we need to know not only the current offset but also the offset at the moment of the event.

-TODO: add an example, e.g., with the time when a UFO landed and you want to know how many seconds ago did it happen.
+This is better to understand by example.
+Imagine that a UFO landed on August, 19 in the City ABC.
+And you want to answer the question: how many seconds ago the event happened?
+You know that at the moment of landing the clock on the city tower was showing midnight.
+Now there is 25 of August and the clock shows midnight again.
+Other words, you need to find the difference in milliseconds between `19.08.2017 00:00` and `25.08.17 00:00`.
+Seems like a simple task, isn't it?
+Since then till now exactly 6 days passed.
+One day has `24 * 3600` seconds.
+So the difference is `6 * 24 * 3600 = 518400` seconds.
+But the result is wrong!
+Had it not been for the mayor's changes in the timezone, it would be correct.
+But now we need to consider the changes to find the correct answer.

 ### Daylight saving time